 While not strictly a CAD package, Inkscape is very popular for 2D designs for CNC machining.
 It's generally used more for artistic projects than precise mechanical work, but it should work for either if you have the patience.

-Inkscape is similar to Corel Draw and Adobe Illustrator but totally free.
+Inkscape is similar to Corel Draw and Adobe Illustrator but completely free.
 It exports SVG and DXF files for your CAM software.

 Inkscape runs on Mac, Windows, and Linux.